Lennon: Lindor, Mets are a couple meant for each other

 Rarely does the timing work out so well.
 Sure you can bring up the economic uncertainty facing Major League Baseball, the concerns about another virus-shortened season and cratering gate revenues.
 It’s a legit problem.

-The Red Sox supposedly sacrificed the all-world Betts for the sake of payroll flexibility going forward, just as Cleveland decided that Lindor, their own franchise player, was too pricey to lock up long-term after negotiations collapsed last spring.
+The Red Sox supposedly sacrificed the all-world Betts for the sake of payroll flexibility, just as Cleveland decided that Lindor, their own franchise player, was too pricey to lock up long-term after negotiations collapsed last spring.
 Both got very lucky with their landing spots.

 When COVID-19 shuttered spring training camps, and the regular season was put in limbo, conventional wisdom suggested Betts would be hurt by the brewing economic storm.
 But the Dodgers recognized Betts as a unique talent of high character and not only chose to pay him accordingly, but doubled down on the investment to keep him in SoCal for life.